LAST UPDATED: May 5, 2020

 Cookies are used by LabArchives application and other LabArchives web services that provide product, support and other information.
 Cookies are small pieces of data that are stored by a user's web browser on the user's hard drive.
 Cookies are a feature of web browser software that allows web servers to recognize the computer used to access a website.

 The LabArchives applications use “session-based” cookies which are allotted to your computer for the duration of your LabArchives session.
 These session cookies are deleted when you close down your browser.
+LabArchives applications may also use non-session cookies for functionality such as storing last search criteria and personalized displays, and such non-session cookies may be maintained for up to 30 days.

 You can, of course, disable cookies on the device you are using to access our services by changing settings on your browser.
 However, if you choose to do this, you may be restricted from using some LabArchives services and you may receive errors/warnings about your cookie settings.